ballerina-platform/ballerina-lang/docs/lang-ref/statements.md

 throw Expression;
 ```

-## Return statement
+## Return

 The syntax of a `return` statement is as follows:
 ```
 return Expression*;
 ```

-#### Reply statement
+#### Reply

 The syntax of a `reply` statement is as follows:
 ```
 reply Message?;
 ```

-## Comment statement
+## Comment

 Comments are quite different in Ballerina in comparison to other languages.
-Comments are only allowed as a statement - i.e., only inside a resource, action, or function.
+Comments are only allowed as a statement, i.e., only inside a resource, action, or function.

-Ballerina has designed structured mechanisms via annotations to document all Ballerina outer level constructs (services, resources, etc.), and comments only play the role of providing a comment about the logic of a resource, action, or function.
+Ballerina has designed structured mechanisms via annotations to document all outer-level Ballerina constructs (services, resources, etc.), and comments only play the role of providing a comment about the logic of a resource, action, or function.

 Any statement that starts with the characters `//` is a comment.